 I Would Like It to Be Known

 I would like it to be known, for the record, that I didn’t cry when they arrested me.
 As they put me in shackles, shamefully leading me away from my two boys, Thomas and Gerald, who at the time were 10 and 7, I did not let them see their father whimper or moan.
 Nor did I cry when they stripped me down and examined every inch of my body, inside and out.
 I did not cry when they threw me in a jail cell filled to the brim with men, all lunatics and lowlifes, all foul and rotten, teeth brown and hair matted, eyes glassed over.
-I did not cry when they brought me in front of a judge, again in chains, without any ceremony or courtesy, or when they flung me about and spoke of me as if I were no more than a sack of flour they were charged with delivering.
+I did not cry when they brought me in front of a judge, again in chains, without any ceremony or courtesy, or when they flung me about and spoke of me as if I were no more than a sack of garbage they were charged with delivering.
 The judge read to me the list of accusations against me in a stern and powerful voice.
 A voice that would surely cause even St. Peter himself to quake with fear, and still I did not shudder.
 I stood tall as I answered him and, without a waver in my voice, I said, NOT GUILTY.
 Although everyone, including my no-good court appointed attorney, looked away as if from a deformed child.
 Yet I did not cry.

 I did not cry on the first day of my trial as they began trotting out every clerk, postmaster, school chum, or angry widow I had ever encountered in my life.
 Even though I was sick from mistreatment and malnutrition, weak and pale and gaunt, I wore my best suit and held myself strong and never let them see me with my head hung low.